Montreal Wanderers: The NHL and the team's demise

-The Wanderers played only four games in the NHL's inaugural season and lost all but one before their home rink, the Montreal Arena, burned down on January 2, 1918.
+The Wanderers played only four games in the NHL's inaugural season and lost all but one game before their home rink, the Montreal Arena, burned down on January 2, 1918.
 At the time, they had lost star players Sprague Cleghorn and Odie Cleghorn and had appealed to the other teams for player help.
-Before the fire, they had successfully obtained goaltender Hap Holmes from Seattle of the PCHA and it seemed that they might turn around their misfortunes.
+Before the fire, they had successfully obtained goaltender Hap Holmes from the Seattle Metropolitans of the Pacific Coast Hockey Association (PCHA) and it seemed that they might turn around their misfortunes.
 After the fire, the Wanderers again appealed for reinforcements, but none were forthcoming.
 The team defaulted its next two games, against the Montreal Canadiens and Toronto, and then disbanded.

 The last active Wanderers player was George Geran, who played his last NHL game in 1926.
 Dave Ritchie and Phil Stevens also played that season, but not the full year.

-After the founding of the Montreal Canadiens, a team that specifically appealed to Montreal's Francophone community, the Wanderers drew their support from Montreal's English-speaking community.
+After the founding of the Montreal Canadiens, a team that specifically appealed to Montreal's French-speaking community, the Wanderers drew their support from Montreal's English-speaking community.
 A new team, the Montreal Maroons, was later established to take the Wanderers' place.
-The owners originally intended to use the name Wanderers but were unable to obtain rights to the name.
-The Maroons, too, would eventually fold in 1938, ending efforts to entrench separate Montreal-based teams for French- and English-speaking fans.
+The owners originally intended to use the name Wanderers, but were unable to obtain rights to the name.
+The Maroons, too, would eventually suspend operations in 1938, ending efforts to entrench separate Montreal-based teams for French- and English-speaking fans.

 Nickname

-The Wanderers nickname was the namesake of several earlier Montreal teams.
-These teams each only lasted one year throughout the latter portion of the 19th Century.
-The first had played in the Montreal Winter Carnival hockey tournament in 1884.
+The Wanderers' nickname was the namesake of several earlier Montreal teams.
+These teams each only lasted one year throughout the latter portion of the 19th century.
+The first had played in the Montreal Winter Carnival ice hockey tournament in 1884.
 Another was an independent team that played various challenges in 1893.
 A third played in the Independent Amateur Hockey League in 1895, while a fourth played in the Cyclists Interclub Hockey League in 1897.

 Early Stanley Cup dominance

 The Wanderers were created in December 1903, played their first league game the following month, won their first league championship the next month, and challenged the Ottawa "Silver Seven/Senators" Hockey Club (HC) for the Stanley Cup on March 2, 1904.

 While they lost that first challenge, it marked the start of a period of eight consecutive years through March 5, 1912, where these two teams would co-exist and either the Montreal Wanderers (1,390 days) or the Ottawa HC (1,474 days) would hold the Stanley Cup.
 Only the Kenora Thistles, for 61 days in 1907 (January 23 through March 25), would impinge on these two teams.

-The Wanderers would win or defend the Cup ten times in their first seven years of existence, and lost only two direct challenges (to Ottawa March 1904 and Kenora January 1907) during that period.
+The Wanderers won or defended the Cup 10 times in their first seven years of existence, and lost only two direct challenges (to Ottawa in March 1904, and to Kenora in January 1907) during that period.